Tackle racism in AI, BLM co-founder tells tech bosses

 The tech industry has faced a reckoning over the past few years over the ethics of AI technologies, with critics saying such systems could compromise privacy, target marginalised groups and normalise intrusive surveillance.

-Some tech companies have acknowledged that some AI-driven facial recognition, which are popular among retailers and hospitals for security purposes, could be flawed.
+Some tech companies have acknowledged that some AI-driven facial recognition systems, which are popular among retailers and hospitals for security purposes, could be flawed.

-On Wednesday, Facebook announced it was shutting down its facial recognition system citing concerns about its use and, Microsoft said last it would await federal regulation before selling facial recognition technology to police.
+On Wednesday, Facebook announced it was shutting down its facial recognition system citing concerns about its use.
+Microsoft said last year it would await federal regulation before selling facial recognition technology to police.

 Police in the United States and Britain use facial recognition to identify suspects.
 But a study by the U.S. National Institute of Standards and Technology found the technology is not as accurate at identifying African-American and Asian faces compared to Caucasian faces.